Computer ScienceComputer Science:

 Assessment details

-Students’ workbooks are checked during lesson.
-There is a new unit every half term.
-At the end of each unit, a summative assessment is done.
+Students’ workbooks are checked during lesson and regularly according to the Assessment and Feedback policy.
+At the end of each unit, a summative assessment is completed.
 This assessment consists of an online multiple-choice test, consisting of between 30 and 40 questions.
 The students then get the opportunity to feedback information about how they found the units.
 They are given some reflection time to look at where they went wrong and how they could improve.

 8